-Move that the Sturgis City Commission CONSIDER/NOT CONSIDER this the first reading for the rezoning of 909 E. Chicago Road, parcel number 052-777-306-00 and 911 E. Chicago Road, parcel number 052-777-305-00, from the Business Office Service (B-OS) zoning district to Residential 3 (R-3) zoning district as presented.
+Move that the Sturgis City Commission CONSIDER/NOT CONSIDER this the second reading for and APPROVE/DENY an amendment to the Zoning Code, Article III pertaining to the Zoning map for property 909 E. Chicago Road, parcel number 052-777-306-00 and 911 E. Chicago Road, parcel number 052-777-305-00, from the Business Office Service (B-OS) zoning district to Residential 3 (R-3) zoning district as presented, effective January 9, 2025.

-Staff Recommendation: CONSIDER
+Staff Recommendation: CONSIDER and APPROVE